sherweb/ngx-materialize/CONTRIBUTING.md

 Our repository has been created with 2 sections in mind...

 ### The demo application
-_Can be found in the `demo-app` folder located at the root of the repository_
+_Can be found in the `demo` folder located at the root of the repository_

 Serves as a "story book" to build and manually test our components.
 Each component has it's page with basic examples, snippets and a playground when possible.

-To start the demo application, use `yarn start` from the root folder (it will move you to the `demo-app` folder) or run the command from the `demo-app` folder.
+To start the demo application, use `yarn start` from the root folder (it will move you to the `demo` folder) or run the command from the `demo` folder.

 ### The library
-_Can be found in the `src` folder located at the root of the repository_
+_Can be found in the `lib` folder located at the root of the repository_

 The library contains the components/services/directives that will be transpiled to javascript and published on npm.